-Tenant shall immediately supply Landlord with any correspondence from any governing authority regarding environmental matters at the Premises
+Tenant shall immediately supply Landlord with any correspondence from any governing authority regarding environmental matters at the Premises.

 38. OPTIONS TO EXTEND.
-Tenant shall have the option to extend the term of the Lease for two (2) consecutive periods of five (5) years (each an "Extension Term," and collectively the Extension Terms) beginning immediately after the Term or subsequent Extension Term, upon the same terms and conditions of the Lease, except that during each Extension Term, minimum Base Rent payable in accordance with this Lease shall be increased to an amount equal to the lesser of: (i) 2.0% more than the Base Rent for the last month of the Term for the first Extension Term or previous Extension Term for the subsequent Extension Term (ii) ninety five percent (95%) of the fair market rental value of the Premises as reasonably determined by Landlord and as of the commencement of each five (5) year Extension Term (the "Relevant Determination Date").
-In no event shall the Base Rent for the last server of the Commencement of each five (5) years experience in leasing similar properties in the Lehigh Valley.
-A party failing to deliver to the other party is broker's determination.
-If two brokers shall have been appointed and sal the Extension Term shall be deemed to have waived its right to do so and the fair market rental value shall be deemed to be that set forth in the other party's broker's determination.
-If two brokers shall have been appointed and shall have made their determination within the respective requisite period set forth above and if the difference between the amounts so determined shall not exceed ten percent (10%) of the lesser of such amounts, then the fair market rental value shall be an amount so determined shall be assert rental value.
-Landlord and Tenant shall have broker shall have broker shall have broker shall have the extension Term shall be determination of the type percent (50%) of the sum of the admounts so determination by six (6) months prior to the commencement of each five (5) years experience in leasing similar properties in the Lehigh Valley.
-A party failing to delive to the other party is broker's bor
+Tenant shall have the option to extend the term of the Lease for two (2) consecutive periods of five (5) years (each an "Extension Term" and collectively the Extension Terms) beginning immediately after the Term or subsequent Extension Term, upon the same terms and conditions of the Lease, except that during each Extension Term, minimum Base Rent payable in accordance with this Lease shall be increased to an amount equal to the lesser of: (i) 2.0% more than the Base Rent for the last month of the Term for the first Extension Term or previous Extension Term for the subsequent Extension Term with annual increases in base rent of 2.0% during each Extension Term or (ii) ninety five percent (95%) of the fair market rental value of the Premises as reasonably determined by Landlord and as of the commencement of each five (5) year Extension Term (the "Relevant Determination Date").
+In no event shall the Base Rent for each Extension Term be less than the minimum Base Rent for the last year of the Term or prior Extension Term.
+If the Tenant disputes Landlord's reasonable determination of fair market rent and the parties are unable to agree upon fair market rent for the Premises by eight (8) months prior to the commencement of each Extension Term, each party may procure a determination of fair market rental value as of the Relevant Determination Date from a licensed real estate broker who is unaffiliated with the party and has at least five (5) years experience in leasing similar properties in the Lehigh Valley.
+A party failing to deliver to the other party its determination by six (6) months prior to the commencement of the Extension Term shall be deemed to have waived its right to do so and the fair market rental value shall be deemed to be that set forth in the other party's broker's determination.
+If two brokers shall have been appointed and shall have made their determination within the respective requisite period set forth above and if the difference between the amounts so determined shall not exceed ten percent (10%) of the lesser of such amounts, then the fair market rental value shall be an amount equal to fifty percent (50%) of the sum of the amounts so determined.
+If the difference between the amounts so determined shall exceed ten percent (10%) of the lesser of such amounts, then such two brokers shall have twenty (20) days to appoint a third broker ("Third Broker").
+The Third Broker shall be instructed to determine the fair market rental value within thirty (30) days after appointment and the determination of the other broker shall be final and binding upon Landlord and Tenant as to the fair market value.
+Landlord and Tenant shall each pay the fees and expenses of the broker appointed by it and each shall pay one-half of the fees and expenses of the Third Broker.